franck-boullier/utils/terraform/gcp/ci.web.server.base.image/README.md

 - Record the public IP address of the SQL Instance

+## Configure The Bitbucket Repository:

+- Public SSH key for the instance.
+- Add the public SSH Key as an access key to your repo.

+This part of the documentation is WIP.

+## Configure the Instance:

+- We need to make sure that the instance can interact with the repo where the code is.

 # How to delete the resources:

 We have implemented deletion protection to avoid accidental delete of the instance.